gregoriomarchesini/Magnetometer-calibration/README.md

 |:--:|
 | Fig 4: Scatter plot of the final calibartion.
 Blue dots are the initial measurements, while the red dots are the calibrated measurements.
 It is possible to appreciate how the blue dots are reset on the ideal sphere |

 The Graphical result from the calibration can be appreciated by Fig 4.
-The sphere represent the ideal magnetometer measurments which shoul all have the same intensity equal to the external magnetoic field intensity for any given random direction.
-The blue dots are rest on the ideal sphere after the calibartion is succesfully accomplished.
+The sphere represent the ideal magnetometer measurments which should all have the same intensity equal to the external magnetic field intensity for any given random direction.
+The blue dots are reset on the ideal sphere after the calibartion is succesfully accomplished.
+To pass from calibrated to uncalibrated measurement is is siomply a matter of applying the standard model for the measured magnetic field as given before :

+H_<sub>measured</sub> =  A H_<sub>real</sub> + offset
+H_<sub>calibrated</sub> = A^-1(H_<sub>measured</sub>) - offset

+hopefully H_<sub>calibrated</sub> wioll be close anough to H_<sub>real</sub> after the calibration

 # Summary
 Here is brief summary of the functions that can be found in the repository for completeness